Lymington branch line: Absorbed by the LSWR

-The twentieth century
+The 20th century

 Independent promoters developed a scheme to tunnel to the Isle of Wight.
-They floated a company named the South Western & Isle of Wight Junction Railway, incorporated by an Act of 26 July 1901.
-It had authorised share capital of £600,000 to build a 2 1/2 mile (4km) Solent tunnel, and 7 3/4 miles (12km) of railway linking the Lymington branch and the Freshwater, Yarmouth & Newport Railway between Freshwater and Yarmouth.
+They floated a company named the South Western and Isle of Wight Junction Railway, incorporated by an act of Parliament, the South Western and Isle of Wight Junction Railway Act 1901 (1 Edw.
+7. c. xcix) of 26 July 1901.
+It had authorised share capital of £600,000 to build a 2 1/2 mile (4km) Solent tunnel, and 7 3/4 miles (12km) of railway linking the Lymington branch and the Freshwater, Yarmouth and Newport Railway between Freshwater and Yarmouth.
 The tunnel would be operated by electric traction.
 Running powers were sought over the LSWR to Brockenhurst and over the FY&NR and the Isle of Wight Central Railway.
 The scheme required the co-operation and more particularly the financial support of the LSWR, but negotiations for a working agreement were conducted fruitlessly for several years.
 Some aspects of the scheme were abstractive from LSWR revenue and were obviously unwelcome.
 In 1921 the scheme was allowed to fade away.

 The LSWR proceeded with some modernisation of its maritime fleet on the Lymington route, and on 1 May 1902 a new saloon paddler Solent was handed over.
 The old Mayflower of 1866 was sold in June 1905 for only £50.
 A cargo boat Carrier was purchased on 6 February 1906; she was a 36-ton twin-screw vessel of wide beam.
 She provided a large deck for motor cars, which were increasingly using the Lymington route as the easiest crossing to the Isle of Wight.